DHowell1150/b2-little-shop-starter/README.md

 ## ERRORS
+### No coupon connected to invoice/show
-Per screenshot in file below README.md: I was running into this error on localhost http://localhost:3000/merchants/1/coupons/1.
+- Per screenshot in file below README.md: I was running into this error on localhost http://localhost:3000/merchants/1/coupons/1.
 - I thought seeding data would be enough but that didn't work.
 - I tried to manually input coupons in localhost then activate them.
 That worked temporarily
 - I then created a CSV file with my coupons, imported the objects I had created, added a header, created a code block for Coupons in lib/tasks/csv_load.rake then ordered it behind Merchants in the `task :all do` method at the end.
 The load actually WORKED (huge win) after a lot of finagling however, it did not solve my problem.
 I still don't know where this error is coming from.
-- Pry returns a coupon in the model and feature tests
+- Pry returns a coupon in the model and feature tests but not the view
+- seeds.destroy_all in seed file
+- destroy all for each table in the csv_load file
+- Added :status to #invoice_params

+### model method errors in invoices and customers
+- Played around with all sorts of relational changes in spec objects
+- tried to utilize pluck in AR methods
+-

 ## PLACES TO REFACTOR
 - I'm curious if there is a better, more efficient way to do US 7 logic.
 I used ruby and utilized a helper method for readability.